pprados/patch_langchain_common/README.md

 make init
 ```

-**On Mac**:
+**On Mac**

 If you don't have poetry, pre-commit and git lfs on your system please install it :
 ```
 brew install git-lfs
 pip install pre-commit
 pipx insall poetry
 ```
-You may also need if you don't have it yet the following tools:
+You may also need if you don't have it yet the following tools :
 ```
 brew install xpdf
 brew install tesseract